fazpu/django-angular-starter/README.md

 * `prune` - removes unused images and containers

 # Internal project dependencies
-* This project is based on the angular-webpack2-starter project (https://github.com/qdouble/angular-webpack2-starter)
+* this project is based on the angular-webpack2-starter project (https://github.com/qdouble/angular-webpack2-starter)

 # License